What is Gum Disease?

 Smoking is a significant risk factor, as is a family history of gum disease.
 Diabetes and some medications can also increase your chances of getting gum disease.
 However, the main cause for most people is plaque - caused by poor teeth cleaning at home.

-Dental Bridges
+Dental Hygienist

 FIND OUT MORE